Genesis Alpha One

-Genesis Alpha One is a roguelike colony ship simulation video game developed by Radiation Blue and published by Team17.
+Genesis Alpha One is a roguelike simulation video game developed by Radiation Blue and published by Team17.
 It was released on January 29, 2019 for Windows, PlayStation 4 and Xbox One.
 The player is tasked with managing a colony ship in search of a new home for humanity, as well as embarking to planets in first-person action segments.
 The player has the freedom to customize the ship's design, its crew members, and create human-alien hybrids to colonize otherwise inhospitable worlds.

 The game received mixed reception from critics, who enjoyed its premise, but believed its execution was lackluster, including tedious gameplay and generic crew members who were bland and boring in both personality and design.

 Gameplay

 The player is put in charge of a colony ship crewed by human clones, designed as an ark for humanity's survival, constructing bare essentials and then launching into space.
 The player then takes control of one of the ship's crew members at random, going into first-person mode.
 The player proceeds to search the galaxy for ship and crew upgrades while fighting off hostile alien life.